Mental health and physical activity

 Physical activity can

-• be a source of enjoyment and pleasure, life development and a positive life skill
+• be a source of enjoyment, mastery and positive experiences

 • positively affect mood